imeldaatieno/sleep_quality_analysis/README.md

 # sleep_quality_analysis
-This is an analysis of sleep quality based on factors like;
+This is an analysis of sleep quality using excel based on factors like;
 Age
 Occupation
 Physical activity and heart rate